ocaml/flexdll/README.md

 _torun
 ```

-How does FlexDLL determine which symbols as imported or exported?
+How does FlexDLL determine which symbols are imported or exported?
 It
 uses an algorithm similar to the linker itself.
 The command line
 mentions a number of object and library files.
 In a first pass, the
 wrapper computed which objects embedded in those libraries will be used.
 To do that, it looks at which symbols are used, and where they are
 defined.
-Then the wrapper consider that all the global (external)
+Then the wrapper considers that all the global (external)
 symbols are exported.
 Note that the `/export` or `__declspec(dllexport)`
 directives are not used: all the symbols are exported.
 (In a future
 version, FlexDLL will allow to control more precisely which symbols are